-Inspection or raid
+Inspection or Raid

-When an Inspection is happening this mostly means that either it is a general regular inspection, which can be controlled to a certain extent, or that the authorities have been tipped off that you are-at least allegedly-breaking the rules.

-The inspectors should be asked for an ID and a copy of the inspection decision; a judicial warrant might not be needed.

-Cases like this should be handled by appointed staff.
-The required documents or information should be given, but at the same time the information flow and transferred documents should be kept to an absolute minimum to prevent unintended additional findings in potential issues that they were not even looking for in the beginning.
-Still, cooperation should be made clear and is highly recommended, especially since destroying relevant documents can have serious consequences for the company or even personally for the staff.

-The inspectors are allowed to access everything that they deem useful including all printed and digital information on all the local devices and they might conduct interviews with key staff.
+When an Inspection is happening this mostly means that either it is a general regular inspection (which can be controlled to a certain angle) or that the authorities have been tipped off that you are - at least allegedly -breaking the rules.
+The inspectors should be asked for an ID and a copy of the inspection decision, a judicial warrant might not be needed.
+Cases like this should be handled by the relevant staff, the required documents or information should be given but at the same time the information flow and transferred documents should be kept to an absolute minimum to prevent additional findings on their side of things that they were not even looking for.
+Still, cooperation should be made clear and is highly recommended since especially destroying relevant documents can have serious consequences for the company or even personally for the staff.
+The Inspectors are allowed to access everything that they deem useful including all printed and digital information on all the local devices and they might conduct interviews with key staff.

-In serious cases a lawyer should be asked to come for assistance or at least should be put on "Standby" in case senior management staff gets taken away for questioning.
-If possible, the case should be handled by qualified personnel in non-senior positions to limit the risk of being taken in for questioning.
+In serious cases a lawyer should be asked to

+come for assistance or at least should be put on "Standby" for the case of senior management staff gets taken away for questioning.
+If possible, the case should be handled by qualified personnel in non-senior position to limit the risk of being taken in for questioning.
 Even while the inspectors can move freely within your company, ensure that every one of them is being followed by at least one of your employees.

-Answers should only be given for specific questions that you can answer certainly; for non-specific questions you should ask for clarification before answering and if you are still not sure, offer to follow up to the question in the following days after you clarified the requested details.
+Answer should be only given for specific questions that you can answer certainly, for non-specific questions you should ask for clarification before answering and if you are still not sure, offer to follow up to the question in the following days after you clarified the requested details.

-General recommendations, pitfalls and observations
+General Recommendations, Pitfalls and and observations

-- If government officials show up without a pre-announcement, e.g. for inspections, you should have a guideline for your staff in place on how they should react.
-When handled appropriately, impact on the normal business operations can be minimized. - To ensure that no "funny business" happens, make sure that at least a 4-eyes-principle is ensured during the contact with officials which does not classify as ordinary contacts. - It seems that government offices increase the rate of inspections at the end of the year or closer to the spring festival, especially the fire and safety bureaus.
-Some people assume they have yearly targets for penalties and foreign-owned companies can be easy targets if the quota has not been met yet. - The different cases of interactions described in this article can be mostly distinguished by the purpose, e.g. unsubstantiated and low-consequence visits vs. suspicion of misconduct with possible big consequences and by the level of power that the authorities are going to exercise to gain information.
-It is generally recommended to refrain from sharing critical or doubtful information if not explicitly required, while at the same time the impression that the company is trying to hide relevant information should be avoided at all cost to avoid further investigations leading to additional findings that are unrelated to the initial suspicion. - Especially in more serious cases it might be beneficial to accept or admit minor violations of rules and regulations and to accept the consequences instead of setting off additional investigations.
+- If government official show up without a pre-announcement, e.g. for Inspections, you should have a guideline for your staff in place how they should react.
+When handled appropriately, impact on the normal business operations can be minimized. - To ensure that no "funny business" happens, make sure that at least a 4-eyesprinciple is ensured during the contact with officials which do not classify as ordinary contacts. - It seems that government offices increase the rate of inspections at the end of the year or closer to the spring festival, especially the fire and safety bureaus.
+Some people assume they have yearly targets for penalties and foreign-owned companies can be easy targets if the quota has not been met yet. - The different cases of interactions described in this article can be mostly distinguished by the purpose (unsubstantiated and low-consequence visits vs. suspicion of misconduct) and by the level of power that the authorities are going to exercise to gain information.
+It is generally recommended to refrain from sharing critical or doubtful information if not explicitly required, at the same time the impression that the company is trying to hide relevant information should be avoided at all cost to avoid further investigations leading to additional findings that are unrelated to the initial suspicion.

+Especially in more serious cases it might be beneficial to accept or admit minor violations of rules and regulations and to accept the consequences instead of setting off additional investigations.